 OREF supports independent, peer-reviewed musculoskeletal research and education initiatives that have the potential to accelerate knowledge and ultimately improve the delivery of orthopaedic care.
 Grant and award recipients are selected through OREF's independent peer-review process, which is modeled on that of the National Institutes of Health.
 OREF seeks to fund high-quality and clinically relevant orthopaedic research and education projects through a grants and awards mechanism.

 - OREF and the Current Concepts in Joint Replacement (CCJR) meetings, through the auspices of the Current Concepts Institute (CCI), invite manuscripts for the OREF/Current Concepts in Joint Replacement Clinical Practice Award.

 - Manuscripts must address completed investigations focusing on health care policy, clinical outcomes, or translational research that has immediate clinical impact in the diagnosis and treatment of patients.

-- The primary author Award Recipients will be given the opportunity to present his/her paper at a CCJR meeting, which attracts an international orthopaedic surgeon audience, and will join a faculty comprising orthopaedic thought leaders.
-The Award Recipients’ presentation will be included in the meeting’s enduring materials, and will be considered for publication.
+- The primary author Award Recipients will be given the opportunity to present his/her paper at a CCJR meeting, which attracts an international orthopaedic surgeon audience and will join a faculty comprising orthopaedic thought leaders.
+The Award Recipients' presentations will be included in the meeting’s enduring materials and will be considered for publication.
 As a faculty member, travel expenses will be reimbursed by CCI.

 - OREF will administer the selection process for these awards.
 An independent selection committee convened by OREF will determine the Award Recipients.
-The first award will be presented at the Annual Spring CCJR meeting in Las Vegas May 20–23, 2018.
-The second award will be presented at the Annual Winter CCJR meeting in Orlando December 12–15, 2018.
+The first award will be presented at the Annual Spring CCJR meeting in Cleveland, OH May 8–11, 2019.
+The second award will be presented at the Annual Winter CCJR meeting in Orlando, FL December 11–14, 2019.

 - Private practice orthopaedic surgeons and fellows are encouraged to apply.